AOKP/vendor_aokp_resources/documentation/Device_Maintainer_README.md

 ##### [vendor_aokp](https://github.com/AOKP/vendor_aokp)
 ```
 Our vendor will need a new .mk file for your device along with the other apprpriate edits to the products folder.
+Your device must be added to vendorsetup.sh for nightlies to run for it!
 ```
 [Example](https://github.com/AOKP/vendor_aokp/commit/4e45c7351eb49561283080dd94c311e27f61dd8d)